JanneMattila/key-vault-to-event-grid-to-logic-apps-to-azure-pipelines/README.md

 }
 ```

-Also your Azure DevOps pipeline should be executed and they
+Also your Azure DevOps pipeline should be executed with
-would have now access to freshly updated key vault secrets!
+access to freshly updated key vault secrets!

 [![Build status](https://dev.azure.com/jannemattila/jannemattila/_apis/build/status/jannemattila-CI)](https://dev.azure.com/jannemattila/jannemattila/_build/latest?definitionId=57)

 ## Logic Apps development flow

-Developing in Azure Portal is easy and you can use
+Developing Logic Apps in Azure Portal is easy and you can use
 [jeffhollan/LogicAppTemplateCreator](https://github.com/jeffhollan/LogicAppTemplateCreator)
 for extracting your templates out.
 In a nutshell like this: